EshwarKodavali/gcp-devops-project/readme.md

-#This is repo for our new project Devops
+# This is repo for our new project Devops
+  - This is python example app
+  - Requirements is in another file